y3owk1n/undo-glow.nvim/README.md

 **undo-glow.nvim** is a Neovim plugin that adds a visual "glow" effect to your neovim operations.
 It highlights the exact region that’s changed, giving you immediate visual feedback on your edits.
 You can even enable glow for non-changing texts!

-> [!important]
+> [!note]
-> This plugin does not setup or hijack the keymaps but provides api for you to hook into anywhere in your config.
+> This plugin does not do anything on installation, no keymaps or autocmd are created by default.
+You need to do it your own.

 ## ✨ Features